protegeproject/icd-owl-export/icd-owl-export/script/README.md

 This OWL file contains the basic metadata about the ICD ontology.
 Edit the ontology metadata in this file, either in a text editor, or in an ontology editor, like Protege (http://protege.stanford.edu).

+This should be the output file configured in export.properties.
+The script will append the OWL content to this file.

 (3) Run the script via the command:

 ant run